 Personal Spending Money

-- We recommend you bring a combination of smaller and larger bills and seperate your cash so you're not carrying it all in the same place
+- We recommend you bring a combination of smaller and larger bills and separate your cash so you're not carrying it all in the same place.
+Some places in the country are no longer accepting $1USD notes.

 - The amount of cash you bring will depend on your own needs.
 Authentic and village-made souvenirs are available in most places

-- There are ATM's in Belize; however, certain USA and Canadian cards might work with some and not with others
+- There are ATM's in Belize; however, certain USA and Canadian cards might work with some, and not with others (Most ATM's in Belize are now connected to the North American banks)

-- Credit Cards are accepted in most major towns and cities in Belize
+- Credit Cards are accepted at most shops, hotels and restaurants in major towns and cities.

 Tipping

-- Budgeting between 5-10% of your total cost is considered standard
+- A good rule of thumbs is to budget between 5-10% of your total cost for gratuities.

 - Typically, you will have multiple sets of guides/staff.
 Some for the inland portion and some for the reef portion